soveran/ohm/README.markdown

 A `set` in Redis is an unordered list, with an external behavior similar to that of Ruby arrays, but optimized for faster membership lookups.
-It's used internaly by Ohm to keep track of the instances of each model and for generating and maintaining indexes.
+It's used internally by Ohm to keep track of the instances of each model and for generating and maintaining indexes.

 ### list

 A `list` is like an array in Ruby.
 It's perfectly suited for queues and for keeping elements in order.

 ### counter